JUNE

 “Nope, not ready yet,” Death replied with grating calmness.

-June clenched her teeth in fury.
+June clenched her teeth.
 “Is this what you do?
 Play with your victims before you put off their switch?
 Is this what goes on in the background before people die?”
 June asked with spite.

 June refused to speak.
 She would not give him the pleasure of playing with her.
 She knew he would still get around to do the needful, she was in no mood to sit and converse with the predator when she was obviously the prey.

 “I am just a sting, June.
 I am like a thorn on a rose, and life is the rose.
-A long time ago, someone came along and wore a crown full of thorns, full of death.
-He doused it in his blood.
-It was a gory sight, blood leaked into his eyes and ran down his face from his punctured skin.”
+A long time ago, someone came along and wore a crown full of thorns, full of death.”

 June turned to face him, he had a faraway look on his face.